Solving Radical Equations

 The equation is not a radical equation, because the variable doesn't occur inside the radicand.
 The 5 and 9 are making it wait outside, apparently, and it's getting drenched.

 To solve a radical equation that has a single radical on one side and a number on the other, we square both sides to eliminate the radical and then solve the resulting equation.
-It will only become more complicated from here, so enjoy it while it lasts.
+It'll only get more complicated from here, so enjoy it while it lasts.

 We square both sides to eliminate the radical.
 This gives us x + 1 = 49, so x = 48.

 Check to make sure this works.
-Plugging x = 48 into the left-hand side of the equation yields , which is indeed 7.
+Plugging x = 48 into the left-hand side of the equation yields , which is totally 7.

 First we need to add 1 to each side to get the radical all by itself on the left-hand side of the equation.
 Don't feel badly for him; he's a loner anyway.
 He'll appreciate the solitude: